stephaniamatvei/ptr-project-0/lib/README.md

 ## Conclusion

-&nbsp;&nbsp;&nbsp;&nbsp; In the first laboratory work (aka Project 0) on the Real-Time Programming University Course, I've learned:
+In the first laboratory work (aka Project 0) on the Real-Time Programming University Course, I've learned:

 1. A new programming language - *Elixir*;
 2. A new language paradigm - *Functional*;
 3. A new concurrency model - *the Actor Model*;
 4. How to store data in memory using *ETS - Erlang Term Storage*;
 5. How to build an HTTP server using the *PlugCowboy* Elixir library.

-&nbsp;&nbsp;&nbsp;&nbsp; In conclusion, I can say that while working on this project I've learned a lot of new and interesting concepts.
+In conclusion, I can say that while working on this project I've learned a lot of new and interesting concepts.

 ## Bibliography